-The subject Development Application seeks consent for demolition of existing structures, tree removal, construction of a 3-storey primary school educational establishment over a car parking level with associated excavation and earthworks, stormwater, and landscaping works over 3 construction stages at the subject site known as 39 Beames Avenue, Rooty Hill.
+The subject Development Application seeks consent for demolition of existing structures, tree removal, construction of a 3-storey primary school educational establishment over a car parking level with associated excavation and earthworks, stormwater, landscaping works, pedestrian crossing and school zone works over 3 construction stages at the subject site known as 39 Beames Avenue.
+Rooty Hill.